Australia, U.S. leaders discuss investigation into coronavirus pandemic

-Australian Prime Minister Scott Morrison has sought support for an international investigation into the coronavirus pandemic in phone calls with U.S. President Donald Trump, and the German and French leaders overnight, the government said on Wednesday.
+Australian Prime Minister Scott Morrison has sought support for an international investigation into the coronavirus pandemic in phone calls with U.S. President Donald Trump and the German and French leaders, the government said on Wednesday.
 Australia's push for an independent review of the origins and spread of the pandemic, including the response of the World Health Organization (WHO), has drawn sharp criticism from China, which has accused Australian lawmakers of taking instructions from the United States.

 Morrison had been restrained in his comments about China, McGregor said, "but that doesn't seem to have won him any brownie points in Beijing, which now has a settled view of Australia as a U.S. lackey".
 Ties between Australia and China have soured in recent years, with Canberra the first government to exclude telecoms equipment maker Huawei Technologies from its 5G network.